 The UGR method is used to calculate the degree of discomfortable glare in a symmetric indoor facility.
-Calculating according to the equation below,
+Calculating according to the equation on the right,

 a Unified Glare Rating (UGR) can be arrived at.